yoctoalex/eap-lb-lab/README.rst

 Note the info on the IP, City, State, and the Cloud Provider used by our test application.
 It also shows the region used by the cloud provider derived from the FQDN/IP information.
 As you can see in the screenshot, the example test app endpoint is located in North America, US East (N. Virginia) and is deployed on Amazon AWS.
 Note that the default configuration will be to route the traffic that's hitting the EAP instance to the identified IP address of the application endpoint.

-`e)` You can now provide an SSL/TLS certificate if you want to.
+`d)` You can now provide an SSL/TLS certificate if you want to.
 However, for the lab at this point we will skip uploading the certificate and for now will only select "Enable HTTP Listener" with Port 80, and uncheck "Enable HTTPS Listener", then click **Save & Continue**.

 .. figure:: _figures/1_5.png

-`f)` Accept the defaults for all of the app protect features on the next screen and click **Save & Continue**.
+`e)` Accept the defaults for all of the app protect features on the next screen and click **Save & Continue**.
 In case you need to update this property in the future, you can do so later in the **PROTECT APPLICATION** section.

 .. figure:: _figures/1_6.png

-`g)` Here take note of the **CNAME** value that's generated for your Essential App Protect instance.
+`f)` Here take note of the **CNAME** value that's generated for your Essential App Protect instance.
 This value will be used to update our application's DNS record by changing it from an IP address to a CNAME.
 You should probably copy + paste it to a temporary document, but we'll also retrieve it through the UI and an API call later.
 Click **Done** and Essential App Protect service will be created and should be ready for use shortly.

 .. figure:: _figures/1_7.png